SAP-samples/btp-azure-opensap/Week4/Unit5/CalculationViewCreation.md

- ## Step 1 - Create Calculation View and deploy it in SAP HANA Cloud
+ ## Create Calculation View and deploy it in SAP HANA Cloud

   1. In your business application studio, select menu View -> Find Command
   ![FindCommand](./images/bh1.png)